 - Costs associated with screen time are really variable.

-Is there any way to figure out how much excessive screen time costs the average family?
+Can you figure out how much screen time costs the average family?

 Sort of.
 What I did was take some national averages related to screen time use and media costs.
 This info, along with screen time issues I’m aware of among my own household and friends and family gave me some numbers to work with.
 For the purposes of this post, I’m not figuring in some screen stuff, such as…